More than five-twelfths of the zeros of $\zeta$ are on the critical line: Preliminary tools

 \section{Preliminary tools}

 We shall devote this section to presenting the tools we will need throughout the paper.
 Let $\nu(n)$ denote the number of distinct primes of $n$.
-If $n=p_1 p_2 \cdots p_r$ where the $p$'s are all distinct, i.e. if $n$ is a square-free number, then $\nu(n)=r$ and $\mu(n)=(-1)^r$.
+We use $n=p_1p_2 \cdots p_r$ to denote the prime factorization of a general square-free number.
+If $n$ is a square-free number, then $\nu(n)=r$ and $\mu(n)=(-1)^r$.